payara/MicroProfile-TCK-Runners/README.md

 The option 2 (extension) is probably much simpler, although doing the option 1 (container adapter) could be a base for a proper Arquillian container adapter for Payara Micro and MicroProfile, which would be useful also for users and wider adoption of our implementation.

+## Running the tests

+Requirements:
+ - before milestone releases of MP Config are published in maven, it's necessary to build the project in https://github.com/eclipse/microprofile-config - just run `mvn install` in the root folder

+How to run the tests:
+ - tests can be executed with the tck-runner project - go to the tck-runner project's directory and run `mvn test`

+The tck-runner project executes the tests in the microprofile-config-tck artifact.
+The tests will fail, because no implementation is provided yet.
+On of the 2 following methods can be used to provide an implementation.

 ### Running the tests with a custom Arquillian container

-1. add configuration for the arquillian container adapter into the tck-runner maven project (adapter dependencies,optional arquillian configuration)
+1. add configuration for the arquillian container adapter into the tck-runner maven project (adapter dependencies,optional arquillian configuration) - it is necesary to implement a container adapter for the implementation if it's not available yet
 2. run tests in the tck-runner project via maven: `cd tck-runner && mvn test`

 ### Running the tests with an Arquillian extension